multani/z3c.testsetup/src/z3c/testsetup/README.txt

 examples you might see the ``othercave`` package contained in the `tests/` directory.
 More details on special topics can be found in the appropriate .txt files in this directory.

+**Important Note:**

+  Between version 0.2 and 0.3 of ``z3c.testsetup`` a new set of testfile markers was introduced.
+If you are still using `Test-Layer: unit` or similar, please read the README.txt in the source directory carefully to learn how to switch to the new names.
+(Or see further down this page when reading it on pypi).

 Basic Example